crocs-muni/usable-cert-validation/_guides/gnutls_ocsp.md

 ## 4.)
 Send the OCSP Request and retrieve the OCSP Response

 Send the generated OCSP Request to the OCSP Responder's URL.
-Subsequently, we will also receive an OCSP Response from the OCSP Responder.
+Subsequently, we will also receive the OCSP Response from the OCSP Responder.
 The response is stored in the program's memory.

 This step establishes an out-of-band connection with the OCSP Responder.